Manchin: Trump has 'fortitude' for gun laws

 He argued that many of his constituents said four years ago they were fine with the substance of the amendment but feared it would lead to a slippery slope for Obama to implement more gun control.

-But people have different perceptions of Trump, he added.
+People have different perceptions of Trump, he added.

 "There's no one who believes he's going to take their guns away," Manchin said.